 Now that the school year has gotten into the swing of things, the season has come for little league soccer games, football under the friday night lights, and every other sport you can imagine.
 While these days spent on the court or in the field bring joy, tough moments and conversations arise too.
-To shed some light on parenting athletes, we asked blogger and dad Aaron Conrad to share his approach in a four-part series over the next month.
+To shed some light on parenting athletes, we asked blogger and dad Aaron Conrad to share his approach.

 We live in an interesting age.
 Big shoe contracts and endorsement deals have made it necessary for athletes to be more than just good at their sport.
 The more they can bring the spotlight to themselves, the better.
 The ESPN moment that follows the touchdown, dunk, or home-run is what gets the real attention.
 On top of this, social media has given individuals another outlet to bring attention to their own achievements.